 The Office of Multicultural Affairs also houses a resource library of books, DVDs, CDs, and magazines supporting various identities.
 These resources are available to any student, faculty, or staff member.
 Students can also participate in any of the Habitat for Humanity work days that are coordinated through the office or one of the many courses offered in collaboration with the Office of Multicultural Affairs.

 Rollins students may select from three types of housing: traditional residence halls, residential organizations, and apartments.
-Most students live in one of the 17 residential facilities on campus.
+Most students live in one of the 18 residential facilities on campus.
 Residence halls accommodate from 18 to 250 students and are staffed by upper-class students who assist in developing community within the building.
 The staff helps students understand the basic rules and guidelines that are in place for positive community development and health/safety reasons.
-Four (4) Assistant Directors live on campus, providing a professional adult presence on campus.
-Residential organizations whose members share common interests include fraternities, sororities, Pinehurst, and the Rollins Outdoor Club.
-There are first-year Living-Learning Communities in McKean Hall and Rex Beach Hall.
+One Associate Director and two (2) Assistant Directors live on campus, providing a professional adult presence on campus.
+Residential organizations whose members share common interests include fraternities, sororities, Pinehurst, and the Service House.
+There are first-year Living-Learning Communities in McKean Hall, Rex Beach, and Strong Hall.
 Living in a residence hall provides challenges and opportunities that are an important part of the overall college experience.

 More information about living on campus can be found at the Residential Life web site, www.rollins.edu/reslife.